 My wife wanted her mom to be in the delivery room with us, and that was a huge help.
 Having another person to support your wife is exactly what you will need as things get tough, and the hours grow long.

 It is incredibly beneficial to have someone supportive with you and your wife.
 You and that person can tag-team in taking care of your wife and dealing with the hospital staff.

-Talk to your wife about who she wants in there, it’s her decision, and if she does not want anyone else there, that is her choice, not yours.
+Talk to your wife about who she wants in the delivery room.
+It’s her decision, and if she does not want anyone else there, that is her choice, not yours.

 Also, talk to your wife about visitors after she has the baby.
-As soon as my wife had the baby we had about five people storm into our room wanting to see the baby and my wife.
-Which is fine, but my wife was absolutely exhausted and could barely keep her eyes open.
+As soon as my wife had the baby, we had about five people storm into our room, wanting to see the baby and my wife.
+My wife was absolutely exhausted and could barely keep her eyes open.

 She was not ready to have visitors.